flyingmachine/brave-clojure-web/content/do-things.md

 ```

 The main difference between this form and `fn` is that this form can
-easily become unreadable and is best used for very short functions.
+easily become unreadable and is best used for short functions.

 ### Returning Functions